St. Gerard’s Catholic Primary School is a small school at the heart of its community.

 St. Gerard’s Primary School first opened on the Feast of Saint George, 23 April 1968, adjacent to St. Gerard’s Catholic Church in Castle Vale.

 The first Headteacher was Mr George who retired in 1992 and was replaced by Miss B Peel until 2005.
-Mr D Hird was Headteacher from 2005 to 2017, and Mrs Buck to 2019.
-Mr Crehan is our current Headteacher.
+Mr D Hird was Headteacher from 2005 to 2017, Mrs Buck to 2019 and Mr A Crehan to 2022.

 For fifty years, St. Gerard’s School has been a place of love and learning inspired by St Gerard Majella and guided by the teachings of Jesus.